holmstead/PFDA/README.md

 ## Quickstart

-There are some notebooks in this repository that can be opened in Google [CoLab](https://colab.research.google.com/) using the links below:
+There are some [Jupyter notebooks](https://jupyter.org/) in this repository that can be opened in Google [CoLab](https://colab.research.google.com/) using the links below:

 **Assignment 2 - Weather**: Plotting Temperature over Time